Horlarwumhe/glass/docs/glass.rst

 Response Object
 -----------------
-To have more control over the response , eg setting headers, cookies, content_type, use :class:`~glass.response.Response` object.
+To have more control over the response e.g. setting headers, cookies, content_type, use :class:`~glass.response.Response` object.

 .. code:: python